 When I was 17 years old, I had a dream.
-I dreamt that I was sitting inside a masjid and a little girl walked up to ask me a question.
+I dreamed that I was sitting inside a masjid and a little girl walked up to ask me a question.
 She asked me:

 “Why do people have to leave each other?”